someshfengde/someshfengde/README.md

 ### :octocat:: &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop machine/deep learning solutions and.\
+💡 &nbsp;I like to explore new technologies and develop machine/deep learning solutions.\
 🎓 &nbsp;I'm currently studying Computer Science(3rd year) .\
 🌱 &nbsp;I'm on track for learning more about Computer Vision,NLP.\
 ✍️ &nbsp;In my free time, I participate on machine learning/deep learning competitions on kaggle .\